-Professsor Goto donated a fantatic Busicom 207 calculator to the Old Calculator Museum in mid-2016.
-Professor Goto used this calculator back in the laet 1960s through early 1970's as an educational tool to teach the concepts of computer programming.
+Professsor Goto donated a fantastic Busicom 207 calculator to the Old Calculator Museum in mid-2016.
+Professor Goto used this calculator back in the late 1960s through early 1970s as an educational tool to teach the concepts of computer programming.
 After it had become outdated, it was relegated to a storage closet, and remained there for all these years.
 When the university was to move to a new location, faculty and staff were tasked with disposing of unused or surplus equipment, and fortunately, Professor Goto found the Old Calculator Museum and offered the machine as a donation rather than simply tossing it away.
 This rare and unusual calculator was designed for Busicom by Wyle Laboratories in the US.
 Busicom contracted with Wyle Laboratories to develop the machine, which was a follow on to the Wyle Labs-designed Busicom 201.
-The calculator arrived safely from its trip across the Pacific with no issues.
+The Busicom 207 calculator arrived safely from its trip across the Pacific with no issues.
 The machine is in nice physical condition, but has some electronic issues which are in the process of being diagnosed and hopefully repaired.
 It generates a clean display on the CRT, but does not respond properly to keypresses.
 The museum wishes to thank Prof. Goto, and Kyushu Sangyo University for this amazing donation.

 Mr. Cochran kindly donated a Philips P252 and Philips P251 electronic calculators, along with the dot-matrix print mechanism from another P249/P251/P252 calculator.
 Mr. Cochran visited the museum and personally delivered the machines.
 The P252 is in nice physical condition, and with a little work, looks to be able to be made fully functional.
 The P251 is in non-restorable condition, but is useful, as a number of the circuit boards are identical between the P252 and P251, as well as other boards being a possible source for spare ICs and other components.
 The spare printing unit is also a wonderful thing to have for spare parts.
 Sincere thanks to Mr. Cochran for his kind donations.